 - 1. Students must have submitted a complete application to the Nursing and Allied Health Department and NFCC Office of Admissions. - 2.
 Students must have good moral character as evidenced by previous course records at NFCC and background investigation. - 3.
 Students with arrest records must be approved for clinical clearance. - 4.
-Students must have a clear 10 panel urine drug screen.

-5. Students meeting the above criteria are selected based on writing skill presented in essay included in the application packet, HESI Entrance exam and required General Education Course Grades.
-Students with college degrees are given priority seating.
+Students must have a clear 10 panel urine drug screen. - 5.
+Students meeting the above criteria are selected based on writing skill presented in essay included in the application packet, HESI Entrance exam, and required General Education Course Grades.
+Students with college degrees are given priority seating. - 6.
+Mandatory attendance at an orientation session.
+Dates and times will be made available to all applicants.